dots-platform/skrecovery-app/core-modules/skrecovery/README.md

 Our protocol includes two phases: key registraion and key recovery.
 The examples below show the case where there are `N=2` servers; however our code supports any arbitrary number of servers.

 ### Key Registration
-The user uploads secret key shards and password shards independently to each server.
+The user uploads Shamir secret shares of secret key and password independently to each server.
 ![registration](assets/README-b0262.png)
 ### Key Recovery
 The user uploads password guess shards independently to each server.
-The servers communicate to perform an MPC and verify if the password guess was correct.
-A separate beaver triple server provides beaver triples to the servers that are needed for the MPC circuit.
+The servers communicate to perform an MPC and verify if the password guess was correct. ~~A separate beaver triple server provides beaver triples to the servers that are needed for the MPC circuit.~~
 ![recovery](assets/README-c3945.png)

 ### MPC